Table of contents

 - The second step is where sentiment analysis comes into play, along categorization, name entity recognition, intention detection, and more

 They claim lots of tools can tell you who’s talking and what they are talking about, some of those tools can tell you how those people feel, but only Lexalytics gives you the why.
+The analysis if audience sentiment can have a huge impact on your business bottom line.

 You can find information about the pricing upon scheduling a product demo.